Biomedical & Life Sciences Career Fair

 1-4pm, Smilow Center for Translational Research

 Commons/auditorium, 3400 Civic Center Boulevard

-Please CLICK HERE for an updated list of job opportunities employers will be hoping to fill by meeting candidates at this career fair
+Please CLICK HERE for a list of job opportunities employers discussed at the career fair

-Employers are currently registering for this event - those who have already registered are listed below.
-These employers will be on campus during the fair to talk to you about their full-time position, future opportunities, and to answer your questions.
+See a complete list of employers who registered for the fair below.
+These employers were on campus during the fair to talk about their full-time positions, future opportunities, and to answer your questions.
 This fair is only for PhD students and postdocs, and so they are looking for candidates with your STEM knowledge, research abilities, and experiences.
-See the information below to see the current list of registered employers - this list will be updated as additional employers register.
+See the information below to see the list of registered employers.
 For a list of open positions provided by the employers, click here.

 Pharma, Biotech, Consumer Products, and Medical Devices:

 - WuXi AppTec

 - The Children's Hospital of Philadelphia

 - Henry M. Jackson Foundation for the Advancement of Military Medicine